 The Merino wool mix quickly absorbed sweat, leaving my feet cool and dry even on hot days.

-The REI Merino Hiking Crew, composed of Merino wool, nylon, and Spandex, was an intriguing experience.
-On my weekend hike, this model evolved into one of my favorite hiking socks due to their excellent moisture-wicking properties.
+The REI Co-op Merino Hiking Crew, composed of Merino wool, nylon, and Spandex, was an intriguing experience.
+On my weekend hike, this model evolved into one of my favorite backpacking socks due to their excellent moisture-wicking properties.

-Set at crew height, they offered a perfect balance between protection and breathability.
+Set at crew height, these wool socks offered a perfect balance between protection and breathability.
 The cushioning was a reliable companion for my heavy pack, providing beautiful plush padding on challenging terrains.

 Remarkably, these durable socks retained their shape even after enduring some rough trails.